Cameloah/Kraeng-o-meter/README.md

 - measure tilt angles of +/- 5° with 0.05° precision
 - display derivation from intial position on a 1.5 inch round display
 - four configurable thresholds, two for each axis to trigger warning signal when exceeded
-- display waring signal and trigger external waring signal using a relais
+- display warning signal and trigger external warning signal using a relais
 - configure options such as filter hardness, thresholds and usage of the external alarm
 - USB serial communication handler to configure and calibrate the device
 - save all configuration and calibration data to internal storage